 Most e-commerce data lies in various places.
-For example: for measuring your daily sales, you need to gather data from your own Shopify store and marketplaces like Amazon, Walmart, Etsy, and multiple other marketplaces where you have listed your products.
+For example: for e-commerce metrics like daily sales, you need to gather data from your own Shopify store and marketplaces like Amazon, Walmart, Etsy, and multiple other marketplaces where you have listed your products.
 These sales numbers then need to be reconciled with the payments you’ve received from your own Payment Gateways to the commission-adjusted payments your receive from the marketplaces.
 For a mid-size player, just calculating daily sales & payments requires one to coordinate with at least 10 different data sources.
-We haven’t started talking about the data lying in your inventory management system, CRMs, Ad Accounts like Google Ads, Facebook Ads, and many other parts of the business.
+We haven’t started talking about the data lying in your inventory management system, CRMs, Google Analytics, Ad Accounts like Google Ads, Facebook Ads, and many other parts of the business.

 - Real-time coordination

 E-Commerce is a fast-moving, real-time business.
 As soon as you receive an order, all wheels must turn to get the order delivered to the customer asap.
 This requires real-time coordination between different departments.
 Lack of coordination can result in substantial cost wrt to customer experience.
 An example would be the marketing team running a promotional campaign for a certain product, without taking into consideration the real-time availability of the most popular SKU leading to a spike in stock-outs/poor conversion and a massive waste of Ad spend.